stativeboss/FPGA-Fabric_Design_and_Architecture/README.md

   ![image](https://user-images.githubusercontent.com/14873110/171280765-bd85f861-c70e-40fd-9e38-99fe0f7bae5a.png)

+Since there is a Flip-Flop bank in the CLB, it is capable of storing small data.

 The below figure explains one of the many ways of implementing an LUT.
 It shows one of the many ways a code ``` Z = ~(X.Y) ``` could get realised on an FPGA.

   ![image](https://user-images.githubusercontent.com/14873110/171394247-f12bd76b-336b-4bb1-998f-1fd864b4b1ea.png)